flatpickles/flatpickles.com/README.md

 * Jumpy dates, man

 ## To do
+* Cleanup Writing index with eager glob import
+* Notes and Such
+    * Slug page, w/ links from main page
+    * Style / design choices
+    * Pagination for main page
+    * Display only part of long notes?
 * Slug page for text
     * Hide header when scrolling down (maybe within HomeLinkOverlay)
 * Slug page for media